 - Best college basketball prices: During March Madness, PointsBet promised to offer the best pregame spreads, moneylines, and totals on all college basketball games

-- Personal good karma refund: At the conclusion of March Madness, PointsBet let customers submit their worst bad beat of the tournament to receive a refund worth up to $50 in free bets
+- Personal good karma refund: At the conclusion of March Madness, PointsBet let customers submit their worst bad beat of the tournament to receive a refund worth up to $50 in second chance bets

 - Daily parlay boosters: Log in every day for a parlay booster token – use it on a 3+ leg parlay of your choice for an enhanced payout

 - Daily single game parlay booster: Similar to the above promotion, this offer gives users a single-game parlay token to use every day for an enhanced payout on any one-game parlay with 3+ legs